JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

 1. In IntelliJ IDEA, select **File** | **New** | **Project**.
 2. In the panel on the left, select **New Project** | **Spring Initializr**.
-3. Specify the following fields and options in the project wizard window:
+3. Specify the following fields and options in the Project Wizard window:

    * **Name**: demo
    * **Language**: Kotlin
    * **Build system**: Gradle
    * **JDK**: Java 17 JDK

-     > Use **Amazon Corretto version 17** for this tutorial.
+     > This tutorial uses **Amazon Corretto version 18**
      >
      {type="note"}